 “Increasingly, the Angel network is filling the seed to growth stage in the investment scale stepping in to provide critically needed bridge capital to startups as they mature into scalable ventures,” says Yuri Navarro, CEO of NACO.
 “This growing Angel funding bridge will not only generate more positive investment outcomes, it also helps to build stronger late stage innovation companies that strategic investors can support.”

 Money pouring into developing businesses coupled with typical turnover and retirement rates has triggered a rise in demand for tech professionals.

-In 2014 the six bootcamps located in Canada graduated 480 students.
-They will graduate an estimated 927 students in 2015 and will generate ~$8M in revenue.
-According to our conversations with these camps graduates are expected to make $35,000 to $55,000 a year depending on location and prior experience.
-The most popular teaching language in Canadian bootcamps is Ruby.
-For more market info check out Course Report’s 2015 Coding Bootcamp Survey.
+In 2017 the six bootcamps located in Canada graduated 943 students.
+They will graduate an estimated 1,1401 students in 2018 and will generate $13.5 million in revenue.
+According to these bootcamps, graduates are expected to make $35,000 to $55,000 a year depending on location and prior experience.
+The most popular teaching language in Canadian bootcamps is divided evenly between Ruby on Rails and MEAN Stack.
+For more market info check out Course Report’s 2018 Coding Bootcamp Survey.

 Currently, only two of Canada’s provinces require resident bootcamps to either register their organization with a provincial regulatory agency or to prove they operate outside of the regulations.

 In Ontario, bootcamps must receive approval or an exemption from the Ministry of Training Colleges and Universities (MTCU).
 The MTCU regulates programs that are longer than 40 hours a week and that cost over $1000.
 Bitmaker Labs halted operations in 2013 to clear their operations with the MTCU.
 They have since received an exemption letter and were greenlighted to continue business.